klwetstone/Python-coding-sample_shooting-policy/README.md

 ### Recommendations

-More data on police-civilian interactions should be systematically tracked and released so that a better model can be created to inform funding and legislation efforts.
+1.	<b>Better data:</b> More data on police-civilian interactions should be systematically tracked and released so that a better model can be created to inform funding and legislation efforts.
 This data should:
-1.	<b>Include a wider range of incidents:</b> The predictable determining factors of fatality likely occur before an officer begins shooting at a victim.
+    - <b>Include a wider range of incidents:</b> The predictable determining factors of fatality likely occur before an officer begins shooting at a victim.
 Therefore the data must include incidents with a much wider variety of outcomes—including de-escalation—and not just those that ended in violence.
-2.	<b>Be up-to-date:</b> Many state-level actions have been taken recently, and multi-year old data is unlikely to reflect those changes.
+    - <b>Be up-to-date:</b> Many state-level actions have been taken recently, and multi-year old data is unlikely to reflect those changes.
 Data should be collected and made publicly available more promptly.

-3. <b>Add interaction effects:</b> With complex social determinants like race and gender, there are likely to be strong interactions effects between variables.
+2. <b>Add interaction effects:</b> With complex social determinants like race and gender, there are likely to be strong interactions effects between variables.
 It is difficult to account for all of these in a regression because each interaction  has to be specified in the equation to be tested.
 Once better data is availabe, a machine learning method such as a boosted regression tree would better handle the complex higher-order interactions likely in play.

 <br>